rancher/docs/content/rancher/v2.5/en/installation/requirements/_index.md

 ### RancherD Specific Requirements

-_The RancherD install is available as of v2.5.4.
-It is an experimental feature._
+> **Note:** The RancherD install became available in v2.5.4 but has been deprecated.
+It was an experimental feature.

 At this time, only Linux OSes that leverage systemd are supported.